-As provided by the applicant, an Operational Plan will ensures that the use will not interfere with accepted forest or agricultural practices (Exhibit A.40).
+The applicant has provided a narrative and Operational Plan for the Wellness Retreat Facility.
+The narrative and plan describe how the proposed special use in historic buildings will not interfere with accepted forest or agricultural practices (Exhibit I.3 and I.5).
 The applicant's proposal will have overnight guests, day visitors, and events throughout the year.
 The Operational Plan identifies that there will be a maximum of 10 overnight guests and a maximum of 20 day visitors per day.
-The hours of operation for visits by day visitors or the restaurant will be from 9:00 am to 8:00 pm.
-In addition, the Operational Plan also identified various commercial events: up to 8 educational lectures and 6 seasonal dinners that will each have a maximum of 40 guests and 1 Christmas Party that will have a maximum of 80 guests, inclusive of staff and caters.
-Events will conclude by 10:00 pm (Exhibit A.40).
+The hours of operation for visits by day visitors or the restaurant will be from 9:00 am to 6:00 pm.
+In addition, the Operational Plan also identified various commercial events: up to 8 educational lectures and 6 seasonal dinners per calendar year, that will each have a maximum of 40 guests and 1 Holiday Party per calendar year that will have a maximum of 75 guests, inclusive of staff and caters.
+Those commercial events will conclude by 10:00 pm.
+Any outdoor activities associated with those commercial events will conclude by 7 pm or sunset, whichever is later.
+For events between Memorial Day and Labor Day, those outdoor events will conclude by 10 pm.

-The increase of individuals visiting the site has the potential to generate impacts that could seriously interfere with agricultural practices including creating congestion along E. Larch Mountain Road due to the increase in visitation by Wellness Center visitors and guests.
-Wellness Center visitors and guests could seriously interfere with agricultural practices due to complaints of dust and pesticide application by farmers.
-To mitigate potential complaints from visitors and guest that will interfere with accepted agricultural practices, conditions of approval will be required.
+The increase of individuals visiting the site for the Wellness Retreat Facility and single-family dwelling could potentially generate impacts that could seriously interfere with agricultural practices.
+These impacts include creating congestion along E. Larch Mountain Road due to the residential occupation of the single-family dwelling and an increase in visitation by Wellness Retreat Facility visitors, guests, and employees.
+While on the subject property, Wellness Retreat Facility visitors and guests as well as residents living on the property could interfere with agricultural practices due to complaints of dust and pesticide application by farmers.
+To mitigate potential complaints that will interfere with accepted agricultural practices, conditions of approval will be required.

+Mitigation strategies will require conditions that will limit and change the scope of what will be allowed by the Special Use.
 As discussed later in this report, MCC 38.7380(D) requires all special uses in historic buildings to abide by the following requirements.
 These requirements will modify the Operational Plan as follows:

-- The owner of the subject property shall notify all owners of land within 500 feet of the perimeter of the subject property for all special events (Educational Lectures, Seasonal Dinners, and Holiday Party) at least seven days in advance. - Outdoor use of the property by guests for overnight accommodation, educational lectures, seasonal dinners, and the Christmas party shall be limited to the hours of 7:00 am to 7:00 pm or sunset, whichever is later, except that between Memorial Day and Labor Day afternoon activities may extend to as late as 10:00 pm. - The use of outdoor amplification of sound is prohibited at all times.
+- The owner of the subject property shall notify all owners of land within 500 feet of the perimeter of the subject property for all commercial events (Educational Lectures, Seasonal Dinners, and Holiday Party) at least seven days in advance. - Outdoor use of the property by guests for overnight accommodation, educational lectures, seasonal dinners, and the Holiday party shall be limited to the hours of 7:00 am to 7:00 pm or sunset, whichever is later, except that between Memorial Day and Labor Day afternoon activities may extend to as late as 10:00 pm. - The use of outdoor amplification of sound is prohibited at all times.